Sales Tax Collection, Reporting, and Remittance Policy

 Policy Summary

-It is the policy of the university to comply with state sales tax regulations by collecting, accounting for, reporting and remitting the required sales tax in a timely manner.
+It is the policy of the George Washington University ("GW" or "university") to comply with state sales tax regulations by collecting, accounting for, reporting, and remitting the required sales tax in a timely manner.
 Departments engaged in the sale of taxable goods and services must collect the sales tax and forward a monthly report to University Accounting Services in the University Controller’s Office.
 The purpose of this policy is to make departments aware of state sales tax regulations and to support the university’s filing of complete and accurate tax returns.

 Related Regulations